 Management believes that the credit risk with respect to financial instruments included in accounts receivable is minimal.
-Accounts receivable consists of sales tax receivable from government authorities in Canada.
-Accounts receivable are in good standing as of March 31, 2019.
+Accounts receivable consists of sales tax receivable from government authorities in Canada and at year end, advance royalty payments received after year end.
+Accounts receivable are in good standing as of December 31, 2021.